Making Exercise Healthy Medicine

 You are the one to determine your positioning, not the chair.
 Keep it simple.
 Sit well without rounding your back forward or overdoing the inward curve of the lower back, not jutting your chin, not hanging your neck forward, not lifting the chin, not straining rigid "straight" posture.
 You will be able to get up after long sitting with straight happy position and no pain.

-How Long Does It Take To Stop Lower Back Pain With Good Sitting?
+How Long Does It Take To Stop Neck and Back Pain With Healthier Sitting?

 In 2009, I ran the contest "What Does It Take To Sit Upright?"
 We had great results and winners.
 I will post them below when I have a moment, check back here.